Khalid Sheikh Mohammed: Trial for role in the 11 September attacks

 The case is progressing through the legal system.
 In August 2019, the trial date was tentatively set for 11 January 2021, by Judge W. Shane Cohen, but this date was postponed on 18 December 2020, due to the COVID-19 pandemic.
 Mohammed's trial restarted on 7 September 2021.

 On 31 July 2024, a guilty plea was reached with U.S. officials, which spared him from the death penalty in exchange for life in prison at ADX Florence.
 However, the plea deal was rescinded by Defense Secretary Lloyd Austin two days later.
 The plea deal was reinstated in November 2024, since the defense secretary did not have the required authority to revoke them and furthermore acted too late according to a military judge.

-In July 2025 the plea deal was voided by a D.C. appeals court in a 2–1 ruling.
+In July 2025, the plea deal was voided by a D.C. appeals court in a 2–1 ruling.

+In August 2026, a trial date was scheduled for June 5, 2028.

+On 28 August 2026, the trial judge, Lt.
+Col. Michael Schrama, ruled that statements Mohammed had made to FBI interrogators at Guantanamo Bay in 2007, which prosecutors had described as the government's most important evidence in the case, were not given voluntarily and could not be used against him at trial.
+Schrama cited an "unbroken continuation of the CIA's psychological conditioning and severe coercion" at the time of the questioning, and found that FBI agents had intentionally failed to tell Mohammed that he had a right to remain silent and to consult a lawyer.
+Prosecutors were given five days to decide whether to appeal.